VISIT OUR RESULTSPAGES FOR RECENT WINS AT PORTLAND MEADOWS.

 Oregon breds are the backbone of racing in the state.
 Oregon breeders reside in 85% of the counties and support their local economies.
 The Oregon breeder contributes a great deal to the success of racing in Oregon.
 The economy, the instability of the industry, and a lack of confidence have all contributed to the decline in the number of foals.
 It’s time to turn that around and encourage breeding.

-The Board of Directors of the OTOBA would like to offer three breeding incentive programs.
-These programs will encourage breeding, keep breeding going and will attract new breeders.
+The Board of Directors of the OTOBA would like to offer breeding incentive programs.
+Programs will encourage breeding, keep breeding going and will attract new breeders.
 We are currently exploring funding options for these programs.
 The OTOBA is a small non-profit and our resources are limited.

 More horses help the entire industry.
 It is time to save the Oregon bred Thoroughbred!